Board of Directors

 Christian (otherwise Kirsty) Dickson

 Educated at the former John Neilson Institution, then Glasgow University and graduated in Law in 1978 now resident in Glasgow.
-A Solicitor in private practice in Paisley and since 1991, a partner in the firm of Buchanan Dickson Frame.
-Engaged in a broadly based legal practice.
-Since 1999, also served in a part time judicial role on Tribunals determining benefit appeals.
+A solicitor in private practice and a Tribunal judge.
 A member of the ACCORD Hospice Board since 2003

 Trained as a nurse in Glasgow and enjoyed a clinical and managerial career there, including a period as Senior Nurse Manager at the Beatson Oncology Centre.
 Moving to ACHB as Nurse Director and remained there until the dissolution of NHSA & C .
 Transferred to NHSGG & C as Head of Nursing for Clyde Division until amalgamation was complete mid 2008 then retired.
 A member of the Board of Directors since 2009.